 - Part A hospice care coinsurance or copayment

-Some additional benefits that may be included in certain plans include:
+Additional benefits that may be included in certain plans:

 - Skilled nursing facility care coinsurance